kompanycoder/nerdy-home-theater/README.md

 ## 💻  Nerdy-home-theater 📻
-    This is a project for those who wish to convert their old Pcs and unused Resources to functional high-tech interactive systems.
+- This is a project for those who wish to convert their old Pcs and unused Resources to functional high-tech interactive systems.
-    It will undergo numerous changes from good to terrible to :green_heart: Great.
+- It will undergo numerous changes from good to terrible to :green_heart: Great.
+- More advanced features are always welcome.

 #### on-completion, it should:
     [ ] Support viewing of videos from th comfort of your home.